GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/README.md

 ## Testing

 Unit tests are performed using [pytest](https://docs.pytest.org).
-The unit tests for custom KFP components are run on each pull request, as well as the E2E tests.
+The unit tests for custom KFP components are run on each pull request.
 To run them on your local machine:

 ```
 make test